 Treating Bone Cancer and Cancer-Related Bone Issues

 A little-known side effect of cancer and cancer treatment is damage to the bones.
-Our orthopedic oncologists specialize in caring for cancer patients with bone problems, as well as treating sarcoma, or bone cancer.
+Our orthopaedic oncologists specialize in caring for cancer patients with bone problems, as well as treating sarcoma, or bone cancer.
 We treat:

 - Bone and soft-tissue cancers in adults and children